virtiqa/freescout/README.md

 </div>

-**FreeScout** is the super lightweight free open source help desk and shared inbox written in PHP7+ (Laravel framework) – self hosted clone of HelpScout.
+**FreeScout** is the super lightweight free open source help desk and shared inbox written in PHP (Laravel framework) – self hosted clone of HelpScout.
 Now you can enjoy free Zendesk & Help Scout without giving up privacy or locking yourself into a service you don't control.
 FreeScout has been developed from scratch and is not using any copyrighted Help Scout or Zendesk materials.

 ![FreeScout](https://freescout-helpdesk.github.io/img/screenshots/screenshot.png)